Tuition and Financial Aid

 Two types of financial support for graduate students are available through Cornell:

-Prospective students, particularly foreign students, are also encouraged to apply for support from other national, international, industrial, foundation, and government sources.
+Prospective students, particularly international students, are also encouraged to apply for support from other national, international, industrial, foundation, and government sources.

-The most common form of financial aid for graduate students in the Charles H. Dyson School of Applied Economics and Management is a departmental teaching assistantship.
+The most common form of financial aid for graduate students in the Charles H. Dyson School of Applied Economics and Management is a teaching assistantship, or graduate research assistantship.

 Graduate teaching assistantship assignments vary from term to term, but most students are assigned as a teaching assistant for one of the undergraduate or graduate classes in the Dyson School.
 Students who are offered graduate research assistantships are assigned to a faculty member on a current research project.
 In many cases, the research completed may become the basis for a thesis.
 Graduate teaching assistantships and graduate research assistantships should not exceed 20 hours of time allocation per week, with 15 hours being the average.

 Assistantships provide a full tuition fellowship.
-They also include individual coverage in the student health insurance plan and a 9-month stipend of $23,470 to cover the living expenses of one person; the stipend is not intended to cover the expenses of a family.
+They also include individual coverage in the student health insurance plan and a 9-month stipend of $23,470 for a GRA and $24,104 for a TA to cover the living expenses of one person; the stipend is not intended to cover the expenses of a family.
 Annual increases can be expected.

 Assistantships are awarded based on academic merit and the ability of the student to contribute to the teaching and research program in the Dyson School.
 To apply, check the "yes" box under the section titled, "Financial Support Application" on the graduate school application.